This leaflet provides a checklist of things that may help you to lose weight.

 It is natural that you will be tempted by different situations to put you off track with your eating and weight loss.
 It is important to recognise that holidays, festivals, eating out, etc, may affect your everyday food choices and what you had planned to eat.

 Can you identify any tempting situations?
 Some people find that watching food programmes on TV makes them feel hungry.
 How about smells from the kitchen from someone cooking who is not aware that you are trying to lose weight?
 Do you get pressure from family or friends to eat or drink more?
 Can you avoid tempting situations?
 If not, think about ways of coping with them.
+If you are going to be faced with a tempting situation, create a plan of action.
+For example, if you are going out for dinner your plan of action might be to have a starter or a pudding rather than both.

 Stress, depression and your weight